diegovallel/Moovx-test/Readme.md

 # Run endpoint

-Inside the folder there is the project moovx that is an API to test the script wiith the different sales and purchase orders that the user wants to enter.
+Inside the folder there is the folder called moovx that is an API to test the script with the different sales and purchase orders that the user wants to enter.

 ## Steps